Vantablack: Commercial production

 The first orders were delivered in July 2014.
 In 2015, production was scaled up to meet demand in the aerospace and defense sectors.

-Controversy
+Monopoly by Anish Kapoor

-Controversy arose when Surrey Nanosystems granted Anish Kapoor exclusive rights to use Vantablack in artistic applications.
+Surrey Nanosystems granted Anish Kapoor exclusive rights to use Vantablack in artistic applications.
 Many artists voiced opposition to his monopoly over the substance.

 In response, Nanolab, a Waltham, Massachusetts-based carbon nanotube manufacturer, partnered with Boston artist Jason Chase to release a nanotube-based black paint called Singularity Black.
 During the first showing of the colour, Chase, alluding to Vantablack, stated that "its possibilities have been stunted by not being available to experiment with", and Singularity Black's release was important to create access.